Press "Enter" to skip to content

 In the middle of conducting my pilot study, I came across the two references – MacCallum et al. (1999) and Wolf et al. (2013) – that talked about sample size requirements in studies involving latent factors.
 Given that my empirical study had 16 latent factors, each with at least three measurement items, I realized that a sample size of 60 would not be enough.
 I increased the sample size to 150 and let the pilot study run for a few more days on the Prolific platform.
 After analyzing and writing up the results of the pilot in November 2021, I was told that I had executed on what I had promised as part of my proposal defense, and could use my pilot results as the results of my dissertation and be done.
 Instead, I chose to add a couple of questions to the sensitive scenario (and correspondingly to the non-sensitive scenario) in order to make the difference in perceived sensitivity between the sensitive and non-sensitive scenarios more stark.
 I then ran the main study on Prolific with a proper sample size of 650 (588 after exclusions).

-My dissertation and PhD are the result of several such self-realizations and self-efforts, and I planned, executed, and wrote every word of the ~33,000-word document as best as I could within imposed constraints.
+My dissertation and PhD are the result of several such self-realizations and self-efforts, and I alone planned, executed, and wrote each and every word of the ~33,000-word document as best as I could within imposed constraints.
 Any methodological rigor in my empirical study came only from reading other studies, and from my time as an Industrial Engineering major at Georgia Tech, a time I really missed throughout my PhD.

 I am thankful to the Terry College of Business and the University of Georgia.
 I am thankful to my family and friends, and to former professors and classmates from the University of Notre Dame and at Georgia Tech for their constant encouragement and guidance.
 I am thankful to my wife, her parents, and her sisters for helping keep my morale up through difficult times.
 I am thankful to my former managers and co-workers at Hewitt Associates and Goldman Sachs for helping me realize the broader perspective, and to see the forest through the trees in difficult times.